amnahsiddiqa/ProjectsOrganization/README.md

 * At the end of every Task, I need to do only two things:
    * push to git repo of project
-   * update synapse (I use same three liner at the end of evey notebook in  whole project to with a single synapse parent project id to keep my synspase project synced in file system level the same as on my local machine)
+   * update synapse (I use same three liner at the end of evey notebook in  whole project for updates with a single synapse parent project id.
+This keep my synspase project synced in file system level, the same as on my local machine)

+* One last note: The html files rendered in Rmd

  #### To Replicate Analysis:
  In order to replicate analysis in a project, the idea is that followinf steps should work and walkthrough anybody else: